snt94/Web-Dev-Journey/README.md

-# Web-Dev-Journey
+# Brown Bears Website
-This is the main repo.
-In this repo will have all of the stuff that I'm trying to learn to proceed in the Web Development Area.
+This is my first project ever made.
+Here I'm trying to learn about HTML.